tomielee/vlinux/README.md

 Run all with kmom05.bash

 ### KMOM06
-Not done
+Using Docker yml to run servern and client.
+Run all commands in a loop.

 ### KMOM10
-Not done
+1. get info from a 50k log.
+2. create bashscript to test the log.
+3. build and run all.

 ### log.txt
-All coarses has log with useful docker and bash scripts.
+All coarses has log with docker and bash scripts and notes.